amethyst/rendy/mesh/README.md

 # Vertex semantics

-Vertex formats usually has semantics attached to field names.
+Vertex formats usually have semantics attached to field names.
+A common example is for a vertex to be composed of a position, normal, color and texture coordinate field.
-This crate provides traits and types to have semantics explicitly defined on the type level.
+This crate provides traits and types to have semantics explicitly defined for a vertex at the type level.

 `Position`, `Normal`, `TexCoord` etc. are attributes that have unambiguous semantics.
 Users can define their own attribute types by implementing the `Attribute` trait.